BY ALEXA SHABECOFF

 F. Figure Out What Money Means to Your Job Choice

 Determine how much money you need to afford the quality of life that makes you happy.
+Different people need different kinds of amenities in order to be satisfied.
 Most public interest lawyers aren’t “poor.”
-Early in our careers, we manage to pay the rent, afford a suitable wardrobe, and have money left over for dinner and a movie.
+Starting salaries range from mid-thirties to $70,000 and, of course, there are salary increases as the years progress.
+While this is obviously strikingly less than what BigLaw pays, it is not poverty wages.
+Early in our careers, public interest lawyers manage to pay the rent, afford a suitable wardrobe, and have money left over for dinner and a movie.
 Later in life, most of us manage mortgages on nice homes and can afford new cars.
 We can provide a high quality of life for our children, giving them ballet and karate lessons, and taking them on the occasional exotic vacation.
 Almost every public interest lawyer will tell you that any financial trade-off they made was well worth it.
-Whether you will be one of the people who can be a public interest lawyer (or even a lawyer at a small law firm that does not pay as much as the big firms) and live well depends on your own financial situation and lifestyle needs.
+Whether you will be one of the people who can be a public interest lawyer (or even a lawyer at a small private law firm that does not pay as much as the big firms) and live well depends on your own financial situation and lifestyle needs.
 Decide whether you will be happy with the lifestyle you will have on a public interest salary or whether you need more.

 Of course, the majority of HLS students graduate with at least some debt, which must figure into your thinking.
-Fortunately, HLS’ loan repayment program, the Low Income Protection Plan (LIPP), enables almost all students the ability to “afford” to take a relatively lower-paying public service job.
-When students say they cannot “afford” to do public service work, it is usually because they do not know enough about LIPP or because they really want the lifestyle associated with a higher disposable income.
-If you are not sure whether you can do public service work with debt, go to the Financial Aid Office and find out how LIPP will work for you.
+Fortunately, HLS’ loan repayment program, the Low Income Protection Plan (LIPP), enables almost all Harvard law students, even those with very high debt, the ability to “afford” to take a relatively lower-paying public service job.
+And this year HLS is going a step further to make public service affordable by launching the Public Service Initiative (PSI).
+The PSI will be an “extra” for this year’s 3Ls and 2Ls, who will receive $5000 and $10,000 respectively in exchange for a 2- or 3-year, again respectively, commitment to public service work at graduation or after a clerkship.
+This year’s 1Ls will have all of 3L tuition waived for a 5-year commitment to public service work at graduation or after a clerkship.
+When students say they cannot “afford” to do public service work because of debt, it is usually because they do not know enough about LIPP or because they really want the lifestyle associated with a higher disposable income.
+If you are not sure whether you can do public service work with debt, go to the Student Financial Services Office and find out how LIPP and the PSI will work for you.
 They will provide you with an individualized assessment of what your monthly loan payments and tax liability will be and how much money you will have to spend after fixed expenditures.
 Then decide whether you’ll be happy living on that amount.

-Ultimately, we all need to take a long, hard look at how each of us defines success and happiness.
+Ultimately we all need to take a long hard look at how each of us defines success and happiness.
 Rather than thinking of power in terms of paycheck or employer name recognition, many of us will choose to conceive of it as the ability to effect social change, to help individual clients protect their rights and dignity, or some other way to act for the public good.
+We pick our jobs because we know that we will look forward to going to work.
 By shifting our focus away from the perceived expectations of others, we become free to pursue our own values, personalities and passions.
 For many of us, this proves a difficult thing to do.
 But try it: take a look at what it is that you truly want to do.
 By doing so, you can redefine success in terms of finding a career that will be fulfilling.
-Hopefully, you will join the many alums who call and write to us at OPIA, marveling at the joy they find in their work.

 III.
 Your Career Will Evolve

 While we very much hope that you will pick your first job out of law school wisely, as life is too short to spend time doing things you do not like, realize that your first job out of law school will not define your career.
 We have seen hundreds of alums switch from the private sector to public service and many others have gone the reverse course.
 We have seen countless alums end up in jobs they hadn’t anticipated they would want, or even knew existed, later in their careers.
+For example, a public defender recently moved into an advocacy position with a human rights nonprofit.
 A HLS degree really does “keep your options open,” especially if you build useful skills and connections while here and when you graduate.
 So keep reevaluating your interests and needs and make sure that you pursue new opportunities that fit those interests and needs.
 You can end up with a terrific, rewarding career if you stay on top of your evolving needs and pursue new opportunities, even if they involve a bit of risk.